oluizeduardo/Univaders/README.md

 <h3>Description:</h3>
 Use the mouse buttom to shoot the aliens.
 If you leave 20 aliens escape, the UNIVAS will be dominated and you lose the game.

+<h3>References:</h3>
+The Univaders project is based in the project "Shoot The Duck".
+The page of the project: http://www.gametutorial.net/java-games